vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 - **Control Plane VMs/Subnet –** HTTPS Inbound/Outbound to Internet and SSH and Secure Kubectl (22, 443, and 6443) Inbound/Outbound within the VNet
 - **Worker Node VMs/Subnet –** Secure Kubectl (6443) Inbound/Outbound within the VNet

-> **NOTE:** HTTPS traffic to the bootstrap machine and the control plane nodes is required so that they can download the necessary container images for the clusters to function properly.
+> **Note:** HTTPS traffic to the bootstrap machine and the control plane nodes is required so that they can download the necessary container images for the clusters to function properly.

 ### Virtual Machines